Table of contents

 This drive is the perfect, convenient way to see the park.
 The road takes you to some of the main sites.
 I remember embarking on this drive, right off the bat you feel like you’re on another planet.
 Pretty much Mars with people and cars (okay Briana, spitting bars).
 Throughout this drive you’ll see so many sites from the seat of your car, picking and choosing which ones you want to get up close and personal with (pretty much all of them).
 You’ll see rock formations that look like giant buildings, the famous Balanced Rock, and countless arches (duh).

 Via my perspective, Turret arch looks like the front of a massive castle that deteriorated over time.
-The big arch looks like a jaw-bridge entrance would’ve once filled it’s space, along with what looks like a perfect circle in the middle of the red rock, representing a window.
+The big arch looks like a jaw-bridge entrance would’ve once filled it’s space, along with what looks like a near-perfect circle in the middle of the red rock, depicting a window.
 Both of these features are a must see.

 This trail is flippin’ amazing, I wanna go back again, and again, and again.
-The Devils Garden trail is made up of primarily red rock and sandstone paths, not just dirt paths.
-So yeah, you’re pretty much climbing on rocks the whole time, taking you higher and higher, it’s awesome.
+The Devils Garden trail is made up of primarily red rock and sandstone.
+So yeah, you’re pretty much climbing on rocks the whole time, taking you higher and higher.
 This trail is where you’ll see some of the best sites the park has to offer.
 On parts of this trail you’ll see the massive snowcap mountains and experience the geological diversity I had mentioned earlier.
 Throughout this trail you’ll come across several arches, all unique in their own way, along with a lone standing spire known as The Dark Angel.
 This hike can be rather challenging for some at certain points.
 If you get tired, post up on a rock, have lunch, take a breather, and keep trekking on.

 Hike to the Delicate Arch